Qumulo/docs/administrator-guide/s3-api/getting-started-s3-protocol.md

 Using the S3 API with Qumulo Core requires the use of HTTPS.
 A valid SSL certificate must be installed in the cluster in order for the S3 API service to run.
 Qumulo clusters are preconfigured with a self-signed SSL certificate; however, we recommend installing your own certificate, as there are applications that do not accept the default certificate.

-{% include important.html content="Changing the SSL certificate requires that the cluster be restarted in order for the changes to take effect for the S3 API server.
-You can restart your cluster by logging into the cluster's Web UI, clicking the power icon in the upper right hand corner, and selecting <b>Restart cluster...</b>." %}

 For information on how to install a signed SSL certificate, please see [SSL: Install a Signed SSL Certificate](https://care.qumulo.com/hc/en-us/articles/115015388507-SSL-Install-a-Signed-SSL-Certificate).

 <a id="enabling-s3"></a>